vartanbeno/trelloLabels/README.md

 First, get your application key from here and paste it at the corresponding place in the Python program.

-Next, go to your Trello project on your browser, add .json at the end of the link, press enter.
-Copy the ID of the board: ["actions"][0]["data"]["board"]["id"].
-Paste it at the corresponding place in the Python program.
+Next, go to the main page of you Trello board on your browser and copy the link.
+Run the program and paste it when asked to do so.

-Next, run the program and copy/paste the link outputted.
+Next, the program will output a link.
+Go to the link in your browser.
 Once you allow the app to use your account, you will be granted a 64-character authorization key.
 Paste it at the corresponding place in the Pythong program.
 This is important if the project board is set to private.